mosfet1kg/ncloud/README.md

 # Compute : Zone
 ## getZoneList, alias `findZones`
 Returns lists all possible zones available in the callback `f(err, zones)`.
-You can use a `zoneNo` to create VM instance in that zone if needed.
+You can use a `zoneNo` for an option to create VM instance in that zone if needed.
+Refer to `createServer` method.

 ### Arguments
  No Input Arguments